Witch hunts in India

-Witch-hunts in India are still prevalent in the twenty-first century.
-Those who are labelled as witches are usually aged or single women accused of manipulating supernatural forces with malicious intent.
+Witch hunts are still prevalent in India in the twenty-first century.
+Those who are labelled as witches are usually elderly or single women accused of manipulating supernatural forces with malicious intent.
 Witch branding occurs predominantly in rural, poorer areas of the country where there is often a higher concentration of tribal communities.

-Multiple factors can lead to a witchcraft accusation, these range from crop failure, financial hardship, and the loss of livestock to the illness or death of family members.
-Accusations are often instigated to serve ulterior motives like grabbing land and property of a 'witch', settling personal grudges or even as a punishment for turning down sexual advances.
+Multiple factors can lead to a witchcraft accusation, ranging from crop failure, financial hardship, and the loss of livestock to the illness or death of family members.
+Accusations are often instigated to serve ulterior motives like grabbing the land and property of a 'witch', settling personal grudges or even as a punishment for turning down sexual advances.
 There are also deeper underlying causes of witch hunting, primarily a lack of education and basic social benefits, particularly healthcare.

 The vast majority of witch-hunting victims are women, especially older, single women of a lower caste, who because of their background are socially marginalised and are thus more vulnerable to becoming scapegoats for the misfortunes of their neighbours.
-Whilst not as common, men can also be subjected to witchcraft accusations especially if they are relatives or family members of an accused witch.
+Whilst not as common, men can be subjected to witchcraft accusations especially if they are relatives or family members of an accused witch.

-According to the National Crime Records Bureau of India, since 2000 more than 2,500 women were killed after being branded as a witch.
+According to the National Crime Records Bureau (NCRB) of India, from 2000 to 2016, over 2,500 people had been killed in witch hunts, overwhelmingly women.
 This number is estimated to be even higher, as many cases go unreported.
 Women accused of practising witchcraft face various forms of physical and mental torture as well as execution.
 Severe violence is commonly used to punish accused witches and can include rape, beating, flogging and severing of limbs.
-Furthermore, 'Witches' can be mentally and emotionally abused through ostracism, banishment, hounding and public humiliation.
+Furthermore, 'witches' can be mentally and emotionally abused through ostracism, banishment, hounding and public humiliation.

 History

-Witch hunting in India is an ancient practice spanning back many centuries with references to 'Daayan' (witches) being found in several early Sanskrit works.
-However, unlike the witch trials in Early Modern Europe and Colonial America, where victims were tried and recorded by state-run judiciaries, detailed records of witch hunts in India are difficult to find as many hunts were mob-instigated, unofficial incidents that were publicly tried.
+Witch-hunting in India is an ancient practice spanning back many centuries with references to dayans (witches) being found in several early Sanskrit works.
+However, unlike the witch trials in Early Modern Europe and Colonial America, where victims were tried and recorded by state-run judiciaries, though all were miscarriages of justice, detailed records of witch hunts in India are difficult to find as many hunts were mob-instigated, unofficial incidents that were publicly tried.
 For this reason, there is no concrete documented evidence of witch-hunting in India before the Santhal witch trials of 1792 and the majority of witch-hunting cases are found in information from the colonial period.